-Before and after every lease, a highly trained technician at one of CSafe’s network of service centers completes an in-depth system check on each CSafe active container.
-This detailed system check includes visual inspection and cleaning as necessary, functional testing, and refrigeration system testing – all to ensure overall container quality.
-Additionally, the technical service team reviews and analyzes the temperature data logs from each container to look for any potential anomalies prior to container release.
+Before and after every lease, a highly trained technician at one of CSafe’s network of service centres completes an in-depth system check on each CSafe active container.
+This detailed system check includes visual inspection and cleaning as necessary, functional testing and refrigeration system testing – all to ensure overall container quality.
+Additionally, the technical service team reviews and analyses the temperature data logs from each container to look for any potential anomalies prior to container release.

 Every year, CSafe completes system validation testing on every active container in our fleet.
 This includes battery testing, performance testing against the validated standard, temperature verification testing, and completion of scheduled maintenance checks.
 All containers must pass these stringent maintenance and validation tests before being released back into service.

 Every three years after the manufacture date, CSafe completely disassembles active containers to complete a visual inspection, test all major system component functionality functional testing of major system components, and replace batteries and any worn system components.
 Once the container is rebuilt, our service centre technicians verify each system, conduct temperature validation testing, and complete a thorough final inspection prior to returning a container back into service.